-- Availability profile, for example, the resource is present during the third week of May;
+- availability profile, e.g. the resource is present during the third week of May

-- Alternative and indirect resources;
+- alternative and indirect resources

-- The resource itself.
+- the resource itself

-As in the case with spacecraft systems and activities, the resources are also classified in an object hierarchy where generic functions are inherited to the specific resource instances.
+As in the case with spacecraft systems and activities the resources are also classified in an object hierarchy where generic functions are inherited to the specific resource instances.

 Activity global constraints can be associated with a schedule.
 They express overall temporal relations between activities in a certain context.
 The context is defined by a given status of the involved activities and a certain configuration of the spacecraft system.
 The context may contain arbitrary variables that may be related in general predicates.
-For instance, we have:
+For instance we have: